Recording a symphonic orchestra is extraordinarily challenging and expensive. So, how do you get around this hurdle as a bedroom producer?

 Virtual Playing Orchestra

-Paul Battersby combined the best orchestral samples from the Sonatina Symphonic Orchestra, VSCO 2, and University of Iowa, combining them into one comprehensive library.
+Paul Battersby combined the best orchestral samples from the Sonatina Symphonic Orchestra, VSCO 2, and the University of Iowa into one comprehensive library.

-Virtual Playing Orchestra has most of the instruments you’ll need for scoring an orchestra, with plenty of articulation and control.
+Virtual Playing Orchestra has most of the instruments you’ll need to score an orchestra, with plenty of articulation and control.

 However, Virtual Playing Orchestra doesn’t sound as good on its own as it does in a busy mix.
 The included samples lack depth and quality compared to some of the previously mentioned orchestral VST plugins.